HackMIT-Team-2020/Main_Project/README.md

 We've built something that each of us as individuals would find useful and use and hope that other people find the project as useful as we do!

 ## What's next?
+We see a large scope for expansion, from integration with google calendars to a mobile version of Notention.